SciML/SciMLDocs/docs/src/getting_started/first_simulation.md

 ## Bonus Step: Emoji Variables

-If you made it this far, then congrats you get to learn a fun fact!
+If you made it this far, then congrats, you get to learn a fun fact!
 Since Julia code can use Unicode, emojis work for variable names.
 Here's the simulation using emojis of rabbits and wolves to define the system: